Daniele Solcia: Career

 Solcia began his youth career aged five at Tritium, before moving to Atalanta's youth sector.

 On 22 July 2019, Solcia was sent on loan to Serie D side Pontisola, where he played 25 league games.
 On 1 September 2020, Solcia joined Serie C club Lucchese on loan.
 He made his professional debut on 27 September 2020, in a 3–3 home draw to Pergolettese.

-On 31 July 2021, Solcia moved to newly-promoted Serie C side Seregno on a one-year loan.
+On 31 July 2021, Solcia moved to newly promoted Serie C side Seregno on a one-year loan.
 On 2 July 2022, Solcia was loaned to Virtus Francavilla.
+On 25 July 2024, Solcia joined Giugliano on loan.

+On 1 August 2025, Solcia signed with Sorrento in Serie C on a permanent basis.

 Style of play

 A versatile defender, Solcia mainly plays as a centre-back, both on the right and on the left, and can also be used as a full-back.